coverlet-coverage/coverlet/Documentation/MSBuildIntegration.md

 ### Methods that do not return

-Methods that do not return can be marked with attributes to cause statements after them to be excluded from coverage.  `DoesNotReturnAttribute` is included by default.
+Methods that do not return can be marked with attributes to cause statements after them to be excluded from coverage.

 Attributes can be specified with the following syntax.
 Syntax:  `/p:DoesNotReturnAttribute="DoesNotReturnAttribute,OtherAttribute"`